-Eligible employees are provided a variety of benefits.
-A number of the programs (such as Social Security, workers' compensation, and unemployment insurance) cover all employees in the manner prescribed by law.
+Eligible employees are provided with a variety of benefits.
+Several of the programs (such as Social Security, workers' compensation, and unemployment insurance) cover all employees in the manner prescribed by law.
 Benefit eligibility is dependent upon several factors, including length of service and employee classification.
 Employees should contact the Human Resources Department for information on benefit eligibility.

-Life Insurance Benefits
+Life Insurance